Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 2. Extract the error handling state and primitives for managing it into a shared library that would be linked with each extension module.

-3. Keep the error handling state in one of the extension modules and have it retrieved from there by the other.
+3. Keep the error handling state in one of the extension modules and have it retrieved from there by the others.

 We chose to create a shared library because it seemed like the more principled option [].
 As the saying goes: we do things not because they are easy, but because we think they will be easy [].
 Quansight Labs Co-director Ralf Gommers